corems.chroma_peak.calc.ChromaPeakCalc

 This function calculates the peak asymmetry of the mass feature and

-stores the result in the _tailing_factor
+stores the result in the _tailing_factor attribute.

 Calculations completed at 5% of the peak height in accordance with the USP tailing factor calculation.